Units per Visit KPI

 - The visit must contain billable CPT codes

-The therapist who forwards the note—this is the Documenting Therapist in Analytics—will be allocated the billed units.
+The therapist who forwards the note—this is the Documenting Therapist in Analytics—will be allocated the documented (billed) units.
 This really only matters in scenarios where the note was forwarded to another provider, which typically occurs when the person who forwards the note is an assistant.
 If the note was never forwarded, the individual who finalizes the note is also the Documenting Therapist.

 Data Best Practices